SoCal Forecast

 Here's how the day-to-day is breaking down so far:

-Monday the 29th looks about chest to head at west facing breaks.
+Wednesday the 4th looks about chest high at west facing breaks.

 Weather Outlook: